kashyaprana/SCOBoard/README.md

-#Launching SCO Web React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:
-First lets get all dependencies:
-### `npm install`
-To get webapp up and running:

 ### `npm start`

 Runs the app in the development mode.\